sw1ckham/i-brary/README.md

 * At all times the Navbar is fixed to the top of the screen so you can see it at all times.

 2. Footer
-* In the footer you have an linked called 'Register' that takes you to the 'Register Form'.
+* In the footer you have a link called 'Register' that takes you to the 'Register Form'.
 * There are also a GitHub and LinkedIn icon, when you click on the icons it opens a seperate browser taking you to the developers profiles.
-* Above the footer is an up arrow, once clicked takes to back to the top of the homepage.
+* Above the footer is an up arrow, once clicked it takes you back to the top of the homepage.

 3. Log In
 * Try to Log In leaving one or/and both input fields empty - you will get an error message saying 'Please fill out this form'
-* Try to Log In with credentials having not registered yet - an error message appears saying 'Incorrect username/password'......!!??
+* Try to Log In with credentials having not registered yet - an error message appears saying 'Incorrect username/password'.
 * Click on the link underneath the form 'Sign up here', you are taken to the registration page to sign up.
-* Having already registered, try to log in with either the username or password inccorect - an error message appears saying 'Incorrect username/password', I haven't specified which for added security.
+* Having already registered, try to log in with either the username inccorect - an error message appears saying 'This username does not exist'.
+I haven't specified which for added security.
 * Log in with your correct credentials - you are taken to the homepage and now have the option to 'Add Book' or view 'My Books' in the navbar.

 4. Register